 Most of the day-to-day pastoral care we offer each other is given informally as our church family listen to each other before and after worship, and in the many contexts and groups in which we meet during the week.

 We are here to celebrate with you, to struggle with you, and to ponder with you as you work your way through the many changes and challenges of life.
 From the soaring heights of love, marriage and birth, the passages of life from adolescence into adulthood and beyond, to the depths of grief and heartache, the Church is pledged to represent God’s grace and care to you in a non judgmental and loving manner.

-Members are able to contact their district elder or our Minister, Rob Craig at any time to discuss any issue of concern or receive prayer.
-In addition to our Minister and Elders, we have a Church Visitors’ Committee who carry out visitation to the elderly and housebound members of our congregation.
-The C.D. recordings of our Sunday morning services also bring “the church” to those who can no longer attend church through illness or to our senior members.
+Members are able to contact their district elder or our Convenor, Graeme Orr, at any time to discuss any issue of concern or receive prayer.
+We also have a Church Visitors Committee who carry out visitation to the elderly and housebound members of our congregation.
+The CD recordings of our Sunday morning services also bring “the church” to those who can no longer attend church through illness or to our senior members.